-- Why would I WANT to teach English in China?
+- Why would I want to teach in China?

 This ‘upper hand’ translates into enviable financial benefits, making China one of the most profitable teaching destinations in the world.
 Given that demand for ESL teachers far outweighs supply, foreign teachers are held in very high regard in China: they are valued, coveted and impressively remunerated.
 Compounded by low living costs, this leads foreign teachers (and foreign expat professionals, in general) to enjoy a fantastic standard of living.

-- What’s life like as an expat, in China?
+- What is life as an expat in China?